 Any sexual behaviour by a member of staff with or towards a child is unacceptable.
-It is an offence for a member of staff in a position of trust to engage in sexual activity with a child under 18 years of age and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.
+It is an offence for a member of staff in a position of trust to engage in sexual activity with a child under 18 years of age4 and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.
+Even if the relationship is perceived to be consensual, it is an offence under Section 16 of the Sexual Offences Act 2003.